HTTPS vs VPN – What’s the Difference?

 CactusVPN uses high-end AES encryption to protect your private data and online traffic when you’re on the web, and we give you the option to choose from 6 VPN protocols (hint – the OpenVPN one uses the same port as HTTPS, so it’s the most secure).

 Furthermore, we also operate on a no-log policy basis.
 That means we don’t log any sensitive information that can be linked back to you.

-Oh, and once you become a CactusVPN user, you’ll still be covered by our 30-day money-back guarantee if something doesn’t work as advertised.
+Oh, and once you become a CactusVPN subscriber, you’ll still be covered by our 30-day money-back guarantee if something doesn’t work as advertised.